michael-benedetti/Sans-Holiday-Hack-Challenge-2021/12_FrostTowerWebsiteCheckup/README.md

 To trigger this vulnerability, we simply need to make a request to the `detail` endpoint with more than one `id`, and we will perform our injection on one of the provided ids.

-Here's a simple example query which will return all entries with an id value less than 10:
+Here's a simple example query which will return all entries with an id value less than or equal to 10:

 ```
 https://staging.jackfrosttower.com/detail/1,2 OR id<=10